 - Watch movies made by and starring Black artists.
 Tons of great films that spotlight Black experiences are available for streaming right now.
 (But please, skip the white savior movies.)
 Alas, I can’t find the incredible Maya Angelou: And Still I Rise documentary on streaming channels; but if you can find it, watch it.
 I also loved Horror Noire, a series of fantastic and eye-opening interviews about Black representation in horror movies.
 And Visible is a great documentary about the history of LGBTQIA+ representation in media (there’s intersectionality again!).

-- Also, all my love and appreciation to BlackAFinSTEM on Twitter and Instagram.
-Watch videos like Birding While Black Part 1 and Part 2 and read the stories from Black Birders Week.
+- Also, all my love and appreciation to BlackAFinSTEM on Twitter and Instagram and to everyone who shared their stories from Black Birders Week.
 I hope that all the people who never realized how isolating (at best) and dangerous (at worst) it can be for Black people outdoors have their eyes opened and commit themselves to making these fields truly inclusive.

 And now, I need to talk about the podcast.